-If you’ve ever had to text your boss to tell them the jerk in front of you pulled into your driving lane while holding up a hand with his fingers together in the Khaleeji sign for understanding, well, there’s now an app for that.
+If you’ve ever had to text your boss to tell them the jerk in front of you pulled into your driving lane while holding up a hand with his fingers together in the Khaleeji signal for patience, well, there’s now an app for that.

 It’s called Halla Walla and it comes with emojis and stickers, and attempts to bring translate popular elements of the region’s culture into shareable expressions.
-So you can tell your boss to “Shway shway”.
+So you can emoji your boss, “Shway shway”.

 Best of all, like most things in Dubai and the wider Gulf, it’s available in Arabic and English, and works with both Android and iOS.

 Yasmine Rasool, one of the people behind the app says the idea came from a desire to express life as it is lived in the Gulf.
 “We wanted to create something that we know well and give the Khaleeji culture a boost through our creativity.
 When it came to representing the modern Middle Eastern voice, we felt there was a real gap in social messaging platforms,” she says.
 “From our loud families, endless cousin gatherings and shared meals, to signature phrases, fashion statements, football, shisha and late night shawarma runs – our lives are brimming with inside jokes and over the top emotions that needed a platform to be expressed.”

 Halla Walla is being launched on February 22 with a Khaleeji childhood party at Alserkal Avenue in Al Quoz with DJs, street food and game previews.